 - Place the chicken breasts (seam side down) into the 9×9 baking dish that has been lined with foil and sprayed with cooking spray.
 Brush a little olive oil over the top and cover the chicken rolls with another piece of foil.
 Place in preheated oven and bake for 30 – 40 minutes or until 145° in the center.
 I take the foil off when I check the chicken at 25-30 minutes.

 - While chicken is cooking, boil the pasta according to package directions.

 - Slice cooked chicken and place on top of noodles and marinara sauce.
 Remaining parmesan cheese to garnish if desired.

 Here are a few more recipes for a fancy dinner that is easy enough for a weeknight meal.

 Cheesy Lobster Ravioli with Simple Tomato Sauce

 Summer Tomato Pasta

 I eat it all year long!

 This dish is definitely going to be on rotation when I’m planning my meals.
 The sauce was so easy to make.
 It took me 5 minutes to put it together and started it cooking.
-I always butterfly my chicken breasts right when I buy it and then freeze it so once it’s thawed, it’s ready to go.
+I always butterfly my chicken breasts right when I buy them and then freeze them so once it’s thawed, they’re ready to go.

 I forgot to take the goat cheese block out to soften so I just unwrapped it, put it in the glass bowl, and put it in the microwave for 10 seconds and it was perfect for mixing.
 My family raved about this meal.
 It was so full of flavor and looked so pretty on the plate.
 Sometimes I think that the presentation sets up the mental expectation for what the meal is going to taste like!